softnoesis/leaves-tracker/README.md

 # Leave Tracker (CodeIgniter 3)

-Leave Tracker is a web-based leave management system built with **CodeIgniter 3 (CI3)**.
+Leave Tracker is an open-source web-based leave management system built with **CodeIgniter 3 (CI3)**.
 It supports role-based access for Admins, HRs, and Members to manage leave requests, approvals, holidays, policies, and user profiles in an efficient and user-friendly way.